pblazh/tabula/examples/call-function/README.md

-# CALL Function Example
+# EXEC Function Example

-This example demonstrates how to use the CALL function to execute external programs and integrate their output into your CSV processing.
+This example demonstrates how to use the EXEC function to execute external programs and integrate their output into your CSV processing.

-The CALL function allows you to run system commands and capture their output as strings that can be used in your CSV transformations.
+The EXEC function allows you to run system commands and capture their output as strings that can be used in your CSV transformations.
 Output from commands is processed to replace newlines with spaces for CSV compatibility.

 ## Security Notes

-When using the CALL function with user-provided data, be careful about:
+When using the EXEC function with user-provided data, be careful about:

 - Command injection vulnerabilities
 - Path traversal attacks
 - Validating input before passing to commands

-The CALL function is powerful but should be used responsibly, especially when processing untrusted CSV data.
+The EXEC function is powerful but should be used responsibly, especially when processing untrusted CSV data.

 ## Example Files